technmsg/spcrew.org/content/contact.md

 We use group email lists for most public communication.

 Your question may already be addressed in the [FAQ](faq.html).
-If not, Send us an email and we'll respond as soon as we can.
+If not, send us an email and we'll respond as soon as we can.

 ## Email